vruksheco/fox-llm/README.md

 ## Getting Started

-To get started with Fox LLM and its components, please refer to the individual repositories linked above.
+To get started with Socrates LLM and its components, please refer to the individual repositories linked above.
 Each repository contains specific instructions for setup and usage.

 ## Contributing

-We welcome contributions to any of the Fox LLM components.
+We welcome contributions to any of the Socrates LLM components.
 Please refer to the CONTRIBUTING.md file in each repository for guidelines on how to contribute.

 ## License